 - China Medical Treatment Expert Group for Covid-19, Clinical Characteristics of Coronavirus Disease 2019 in China, DOI: 10.1056/NEJMoa2002032

 - Husain AN.
 The Lung.
-In Chapter 15 of Robbins and Cotran, Pathologic Basis of Disease, 9th ed.
-2015.
-Elsevier.
+Robbins and Cotran, Pathologic Basis of Disease, 9th ed.
+Elsevier, 2015, chapter 15.